think-cell/wg21/P2881-generator-for.md

 As proposed, the generator-based `for` loop is triggered when the range type has an `operator()` that takes a sink and returns `std::control_flow`, `std::break_t`, or `std::continue_t`.
 This spelling has the advantage that lambdas can directly be used as generators.
-For example, if we the range adapters were updated to use generator ranges (like the ones in the think-cell-library), we could write code like this:
+For example, if the range adapters were updated to use generator ranges (like the ones in the think-cell-library), we could write code like this:

 ```cpp
 // Copy a C FILE to a buffer.